Activity While Traveling

 Defencible

 The campsite has a natural barrier or is otherwise difficult to reach (e.g. inside the canopy of a large tree or up on a rock ledge).
-The party entering the camp for the first time and other approaching creatures need to succeed on a DC 15 Strength (Athletics) check to enter the camp.
+The party entering the camp for the first time and other approaching creatures need to succeed on a DC 15 Athletics check to enter the camp.

 This property can be improved on a Search Result of 20 and more, increasing the DC to enter the campsite to 20.